 Spinach Millet Egg Bake

 - In a medium pot over low heat, add millet to lightly toast for 2-3 minutes.
-Pour in 1 1/2 cups water and salt, bring to a boil, and reduce to a simmer.
+Pour in 1 ½ cups water and a small pinch of salt, bring to a boil, and reduce to a simmer.
 Cook until water is absorbed, 15-20 minutes.

 - Preheat oven to 375˚.

-- Lightly oil two 5" ramekin.
-Toss millet and spinach together and place in ramekin.
-Whisk together eggs, milk, salt, thyme, and chives.
+- Combine millet, spinach, Toss millet and spinach together and place in a 8x8 or 9x9 baking pan.
+Whisk together eggs, milk, salt, and dill.
 Pour over spinach/millet mixture and lightly smash millet down until covered by eggs.

 - Place cheese on top and lightly press down again.
 Bake for 25-30 minutes until the egg mixture has set and puffed up.

 Grains: I've made this with various different grains.
 It's great with quinoa but bulgur or freekeh are also night.
 I tend to stay away from the chewier grains in this egg bake but you could certainly try.

 Cheese: Use what you have on hand for the millet egg bake.
 I like the saltiness of the parmesan but any cheese that melts is solid.

 Vegetables: I love to add in any leftover roasted vegetables I might have around.
 Asparagus, tomatoes, zucchini, or potatoes are all lovely.